The International Offshore Crane and Lifting Conference

 -Liebherr’s Development

-Michael Karge, Liebherr, DE
+Michael Karge, Product development ship and offshore cranes, Liebherr, DE

 12.00 Lunch and Exhibition